Emotional intelligence (EQ)

 - validate their feelings

-- help them develop problem-solving skills in situations
+- develop problem-solving skills in situations

-- praise effort and hard work
+- praise effort and hard work.

 - helps creativity